techmo-pl/dictation-client/python/README.md

 - On Windows 10:

-Temporarily change the PowerShell execution policy to allow scripting.
-Start PowerShell with `Run as Administrator` and use command:
+Temporarily change the PowerShell's execution policy to allow scripting.
+Start the PowerShell with `Run as Administrator` and use command:

 ```
 Set-ExecutionPolicy RemoteSigned